nf-core/sammyseq/docs/usage.md

 ### GTF file

 Path to GTF file containing genes coordinates provided using the optional parameter `--gtf`.
+When used with `--differential_solubility`, it enables gene-level annotation of results.

 ## Updating the pipeline